ahmedmadian/SearchableMoviesTask/README.md

 **Workers** communicates with repositories.

 Every inner layer doesn't know anything about the outer layer. <br />
-**delegates (protocols)** used to establisb a pipline from inner layers to outer layers, to inform outer layers about the changes in inner layers.
+**delegates (protocols)** used to establish a pipline from inner layers to outer layers, to inform outer layers about the changes in inner layers.

 ### Third Party Libraries